apache/singa/doc/en/docs/installation.md

     export CMAKE_INCLUDE_PATH=<path to the header file folder>
     export CMAKE_LIBRARY_PATH=<path to the lib file folder>

+#### Compile with USE_PYTHON=ON
+swig and numpy can be install by

+    $ Ubuntu 14.04 and 16.04
+    $ sudo apt-get install python-numpy
+    # Ubuntu 16.04
+    $ sudo apt-get install swig

+Note that swig has to be installed from source on Ubuntu 14.04.
+After installing numpy, export the header path of numpy.i as

+    $ export CPLUS_INCLUDE_PATH=`python -c "import numpy; print numpy.get_include()"`:$CPLUS_INCLUDE_PATH

+Similar to compile CPP code, PySINGA is compiled by

+    $ cmake -DUSE_PYTHON=ON ..
+    $ make
+    $ cd python
+    $ pip install .

+Developers can build the wheel file via

+    # under the build directory
+    $ cd python

+The generated wheel file is under "dist" directory.

-### Compile SINGA with CUDA and CUDNN
+#### Compile SINGA with USE_CUDA=ON

-Users are encouraged to install the CUDA and [CUDNN](https://developer.nvidia.com/cudnn) for running SINGA on GPUs to get better performance.
+Users are encouraged to install the CUDA and [cuDNN](https://developer.nvidia.com/cudnn) for running SINGA on GPUs to get better performance.

-SINGA has been tested over CUDA (7, 7.5, 8), and CUDNN (4 and 5).
-If CUDNN is decompressed into non-system folder, e.g. /home/bob/local/cudnn/, the following commands should be executed for cmake and the runtime to find it
+SINGA has been tested over CUDA (7, 7.5, 8), and cuDNN (4 and 5).
+If cuDNN is decompressed into non-system folder, e.g. /home/bob/local/cudnn/, the following commands should be executed for cmake and the runtime to find it